illinois-or-research-analytics/cm_pipeline/README.md

 - Suppose you have a pipeline like the one [here](examples/leiden.json).
 Call it `pipeline.json`
 - Then from the root of this repository run:
   - `python -m main pipeline.json`

-### CM++ Usage

-To refer to usage instructions on CM++, see the following [documentation](docs/cmpp.md).

-### Pipeline Usage

-- The input to the pipeline script is a [pipeline.json](pipeline.json) file. **NOTE** that you can use any other json file as input as long as it fits the requirements in the documentation.
-- Description of the supported key-value pairs in the config file can be found here [pipeline_template.json](docs/pipeline_template.json)
-- Edit the fields of the `pipeline.json` file to reflect your inputs and requirements.
-- Run `python -m main pipeline.json`

-#### JSON Input Documentation

-- Please refer to the [json format documentation](docs/json_format.md) on how to write the `pipeline.json` file.

 ## For Developers